IBM Watson: Development

 In initial tests run during 2006 by David Ferrucci, the senior manager of IBM's Semantic Analysis and Integration department, Watson was given 500 clues from past Jeopardy! programs.
 While the best real-life competitors buzzed in half the time and responded correctly to as many as 95% of clues, Watson's first pass could get only about 15% correct.
 During 2007, the IBM team was given three to five years and a staff of 15 people to solve the problems.
 John E. Kelly III succeeded Paul Horn as head of IBM Research in 2007.
 InformationWeek described Kelly as "the father of Watson" and credited him for encouraging the system to compete against humans on Jeopardy!.
 By 2008, the developers had advanced Watson such that it could compete with Jeopardy! champions.
 By February 2010, Watson could beat human Jeopardy! contestants on a regular basis.

 During the game, Watson had access to 200 million pages of structured and unstructured content consuming four terabytes of disk storage including the full text of the 2011 edition of Wikipedia, but was not connected to the Internet.
 For each clue, Watson's three most probable responses were displayed on the television screen.
-Watson consistently outperformed its human opponents on the game's signalling device, but had trouble in a few categories, notably those having short clues containing only a few words.
+Watson consistently outperformed its human opponents on the game's signaling device, but had trouble in a few categories, notably those having short clues containing only a few words.

 Although the system is primarily an IBM effort, Watson's development involved faculty and graduate students from Rensselaer Polytechnic Institute, Carnegie Mellon University, University of Massachusetts Amherst, the University of Southern California's Information Sciences Institute, the University of Texas at Austin, the Massachusetts Institute of Technology, and the University of Trento, as well as students from New York Medical College.
-Among the team of IBM programmers who worked on Watson was Ed Toutant, who himself had appeared on Jeopardy! in 1989 (winning one game).
+Among the team of IBM programmers who worked on Watson was 2001 Who Wants to Be a Millionaire? top prize winner Ed Toutant, who himself had appeared on Jeopardy! in 1989 (winning one game).